adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 	  color: blue;
 	}

-Now, the element is blue.
-Problem solved.
+Now, the element is blue&mdash;problem solved.

 ## Final thought

-Use IDs to enable browser functionality.
-But never use them as hooks for styling.
+Don't be afraid to use IDs to enable browser features, but avoid them for styling purposes.